This page tells you about a chemotherapy drug called mitomycin C and its possible side effects. There is information about

 Very rarely mitomycin C into a vein may cause the following effects but they occur in less than 1 in 100 people.

-- Generalised weakness - if you have this effect do not drive or operate machinery
+- Generalised weakness – if you have this effect don't drive or operate machinery

-- An allergic reaction – let your nurse know if you feel hot or have any skin rashes, itching, dizziness, headaches, shivering, breathlessness, anxiety, flushing of the face, or a sudden need to pass urine
+- An allergic reaction – let your nurse know straight away if you feel hot or have any skin rashes, itching, hot flushes, sweating, breathlessness, or dizziness

 - An increased risk of developing acute leukaemia or myelodysplastic syndrome when mitomycin C is combined with other cancer treatment drugs

 If you have mitomycin C into your bladder, it only causes side effects in the area of the bladder.
 The bladder can feel inflamed and sore after the treatment, as though you have cystitis.
 You may feel that you need to pass urine more often than usual.
 There is a very small risk of damage to the bladder wall or a hole in the bladder wall.

 Tell your doctor or nurse straight away if you have any of the following effects